 You Eat Food, Plants Eat Light: The Importance Of Window Orientation To Your Indoor Garden

 So you might have thought they were just chillin’ while sitting there looking all leafy and green, but according to our own Dr Rob your plants are actually much busier than they might look.
-You see plants are what’s known as photoautotrophs, which means they ‘eat’ light as their food.
-They actually convert light energy into chemical energy to fuel their growth.
+You see plants are what’s known as ‘photoautotrophs’, which means they ‘eat’ light as their food.
+They convert light energy into chemical energy to fuel their growth.
 Why should you care?
-Well all this means that light is critical to plant health and growth.
+Light is critical to plant health and growth.

 Let There Be Light!

 If you’re relying on natural light for your indoor garden, window orientation is one of the most important factors.
-North of the equator, this means a south facing window is likely your best bet (and visa versa for Nate’s people down in Australia).
+North of the equator, this means a south facing window is likely your best bet (and visa versa for the Southern hemisphere, of course).
 Being south facing alone doesn’t guarantee good natural light though.
 Other factors to consider are:

 - Shadowing from other buildings.
 Here in NYC this is a big issue, as it would be in most other high density cities.